legendarycode3/nft-smart-contract/README.md

 ## Architecture
-The project follows a modular architecture that separates NFT logic, deployment automation,  contract interactions, and This separation improves maintainability,
+The project follows a modular architecture that separates NFT logic, deployment automation,  contract interactions, and This separation improves maintainability, readability, and extensibility